-Staff numbers decreased on a consolidated basis, closing at 409 employees at the year-end (2020: 421).
-All staff departures related to non-redundancy related aspects.
+Staff numbers increased on a consolidated basis, closing at 421 employees at the year-end (2021: 409).
+All staff departures were due to non-redundancy reasons.
 All our businesses maintained their entire staff on the payroll and extended additional Pandemic Leave to assist its staff in lockdown situations.
-Staff affected by the pandemic and cyclone were assisted by the company through cash and providing necessities.